splitgraph/seafowl/README.md

 - Build an interactive [Observable](https://observablehq.com) notebook querying data on it, just like [this one](https://observablehq.com/@seafowl/interactive-visualization-demo)

+## Tests

+Please consult the dedicated [README](./tests/README.md) for more info on how to run the Seafowl test suite locally.

 ## Pre-built binaries and Docker images

 We do not yet provide full build instructions, but we do produce binaries and Docker images as